pcaressa/jstream/README.md

 ## Why?

-I wrote it in need of a parsed that consume characters from a stream (a text file, a http channel etc.).
+I wrote it in need of a parser that consumes characters from a stream (a text file, a http channel etc.).

 ## How?

-To use it in your code just include the `jstream.h` file, that exports two data types and two functions:
+To use it in your code, just include the `jstream.h` file, that exports two data types and three functions:

 - type `jstream_t`, an alias for `unsigned*`
 - type `struct jstream_param_s`, the data type used to pass and receive parameters to and from the function `jstream`
 - function `jstream` that scans a json value from the stream and returns it into a memory block whose address is also returned as value.
 - function `jstream_dump` that prints the content of a memory block produced by `jstream` to a text file in Json format.
+- function `jstream_skip` used to scan the memory area where the parsed Hson has been stored.

-You need to define a function `int get(void)`, that each time it is called consumes a character in the stream and returns it (or a negative value to denote an error or the end of the stream), and assign its address to the `p->ghet` tag of a `struct jstream_param_s` variable `p`.
+You need to define a function `int get(void)` that, each time it is called, consumes a character in the stream and returns it (or a negative value to denote an error or the end of the stream), and assign its address to the `p->get` tag of a `struct jstream_param_s` variable `p`.

 After `jstream` has been called, you'll find its return values inside the `p` structure: the general scheme is